-A requisite to conducting superior due diligence for today’s intangible asset dominated and driven businesses, is possessing a depth of experience, knowledge, and investigative skill sets.
-These are unique differentiators and essential requisites which collectively serve as starting points for achieving the necessary and insightful (due diligence) product that allows management teams to make informed decisions, i.e., proceed, don’t proceed, buy, don’t buy, or invest, don’t invest!
+These are unique differentiators which collectively…serve as starting points for achieving the necessary insight to assets that allow management-transaction teams to make informed decisions, i.e., proceed, don’t proceed, buy, don’t buy, or invest, don’t invest!

-For starters, a well-designed and executed due diligence plan must fully examine each of the target’s intangible assets.
-That’s because they will inevitably be in play in any transaction.
-Effective assessment and integration of intangibles serve increasingly significant role to a transaction’s success.
-On the other hand, with untold frequency, when intangible assets are not addressed or dismissed during due diligence, transaction failure can be imminent and materialize in a long, slow, and costly fashion, i.e., ‘failure by a thousand cuts’.
+For starters, a well-designed and executed due diligence plan…must fully examine each of the target’s intangible assets and distinguish each by their respective contributory role and value to a specific project or the target as a whole.
+Experience suggests that, with untold frequency, when intangible assets are dismissed and otherwise not addressed during due diligence, transaction downsides can be imminent and materialize in a long, slow, and costly fashion, i.e., the proverbial, ‘failure by a thousand cuts’.

-To increase the probability that certain projected transaction objectives or outcomes be realized, it’s imperative that the individual or firm contracted to conduct the due diligence can articulate the findings in objective business contexts and certainly not through a one-size-fits-all, snap-shot-in-time guesstimate oriented lens.
+To increase the probability that specific (projected) transaction objectives and/or outcomes will be realized…it’s imperative, in my judgement, that the individual or firm assigned (contracted) to conduct the due diligence have sufficient operational level familiarity with intangible to articulate their findings in objective business contexts, absent the generic tone of one-size-fits-all – snap-shot-in-time guesstimates.

-Key elements to superior due diligence in today’s intangible asset dominated and driven businesses, starts by possessing the experience, knowledge base, and investigative insight to…
+Key components to superior due diligence in today’s intangible asset dominated and driven businesses…start by possessing the experience, knowledge base, and investigative insight to…

-- determine and assess how or whether control, use, and ownership of the assets is or can be sustained.
+2. determine and assess how or whether control, use, and ownership of the assets is sustainable.

-- determine the assets’ contributory value and complimentary role(s) relative to current and future projects and initiatives, i.e., as potential sources of revenue and foundations for (future) growth and sustainability.
+3. determine the assets’ contributory value and complimentary role(s) relative to existing, as well as, future – projected initiatives in terms of sources of revenue, competitiveness, and foundations for (future) growth and sustainability.

-- understand how materialized risks can adversely affect asset value, a company’s competitive advantages, reputation, brand, and/or stifle project momentum and best practices to prevent or mitigate those risks.
+5. understand what and how (probability, vulnerability, criticality) for particular risks materializing to adversely affect asset value, a company’s competitive advantages, reputation, brand, and/or stifle project momentum.

-- ensure asset control, use, ownership, and value are monitored for sustainability, especially in post-business transaction contexts.
+- assuring asset control, use, ownership, and value are monitored for sustainability, especially in post-business transaction contexts.

-- build a risk intelligent culture that renders a company more aware and resilient to significant and catastrophic risks, natural disasters, and/or business interruptions.
+- building a risk intelligent culture that renders a company more aware and resilient to significant and catastrophic risks, natural disasters, and/or business interruptions.